ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 (Include any high risk racial or ethnic subgroups)

 The penetrance is suggested to be 100% for persons inheriting the condition recessively.
-The penetrance for mild forms with dominant inheritance is 30-40%, depending on the mutation.
+The penetrance for mild forms with dominant inheritance is 30-40%, depending on the pathogenic variant.
 (Tier 4)

 Relative Risk